 With this in mind, experienced renovator Michael Holmes offers advice on renovations insurance and how it will impact the process of costing a renovation.

 Do you need renovations insurance?

-Unless you intend to move into the property straight away, you will need to arrange either empty buildings insurance or site insurance to protect the building against damage and to provide public liability cover.
-Where only conventional buildings insurance is in place, if the property stands empty for 30 days or more, or it is not habitable, the policy will not be valid and claims may not be paid out.
+Unless you intend on moving into the property straightaway, you will need to arrange either empty buildings insurance or site insurance to protect the building against damage and to provide public liability cover.
+It's worth noting that conventional buildings insurance will not be valid (and claims may not be paid out) if a property stands empty for more than 30 days, or is not hospitable.